allydunham/aa_subtypes/docs/hclust_pca_no_sig_dynamic_cos.md

 F1 and F2 are very intermixed in the true dendrogram, although F2's mean profile is more similar to F3's

+### F0

+Generally have a mixture of positive substitutions (again largely in MAPK1) and permissive.
+Two positions have mostly permissive substitutions with a few somewhat selected against.

 ### F2

 Seems to utilise specific aromatic properties as well as hydrophobicity.